 - Again we observe the phenomena that a more general function is easier to implement. - It is actually common in indutive proofs, too.
-To prove a theorem, we sometimes have to generalise it so that we have a stronger inductive hypothesis. - Now that we are talking about inductive proofs again, let us see a general pattern for induction.
+To prove a theorem, we sometimes have to generalise it so that we have a stronger inductive hypothesis. - Talking about inductive proofs again, in the next lecture let us see a general pattern for induction.